Licensed under a 3-clause BSD style license - see LICENSE.rst

 del kwargs["fill_values"]

-return Writer(**kwargs)
+return writer_cls(**kwargs)

-elif fast_writer and f"fast_{Writer._format_name}" in FAST_CLASSES:
+elif fast_writer and f"fast_{writer_cls._format_name}" in FAST_CLASSES:

 # Switch to fast writer